FrancoisBib/llamaindex-rag-chatbot/README.md

 # LlamaIndex RAG Chatbot

-## Overview

-**LlamaIndex RAG Chatbot** is a reference implementation that demonstrates how to build a Retrieval‑Augmented Generation (RAG) chatbot using the **LlamaIndex** library.
-The bot retrieves relevant documents from a vector store, augments the prompt with the retrieved context, and generates answers with a large language model (LLM).
+**LlamaIndex RAG Chatbot** is a reference implementation of a Retrieval‑Augmented Generation (RAG) chatbot built on top of the **LlamaIndex** ecosystem.
+It demonstrates how to combine vector stores, document loaders, and LLMs to build a conversational agent that can answer questions using both its internal knowledge and external data sources.

-The repository showcases:
-- Integration of LlamaIndex data loaders, indexes, and query engines.
-- A simple FastAPI/WebSocket interface for interactive chat.
-- Configuration options for different LLM providers, embeddings, and storage back‑ends.
+---

 ## Table of Contents